-I am eighteen years old.
-I am eighteen years young.
+I am twenty years old.
+I am twenty years young.
 I have too little a share in existence to have appropriate ways of telling you about it — but I will still try.
 I wake up a new person every day, troubled by my own thoughts, perhaps ashamed of how proud I can be of them or perhaps the other way round; more a bundle of self-esteem issues than I am of human tissue.
-I am, for the rest of my life, strapped in to the safety of my mind even as I try running from it; the safety of a mind that is constantly abuzz with fast-moving ruminations, running from which is like running in the midst of moving traffic on a highway in New York City — So I often wonder what people mean when they say they changed their mind.
+I am, for the rest of my life, strapped in to the safety of my mind even as I try running from it; the safety of a mind that is constantly abuzz with fast-moving ruminations, running from which is like running in the midst of moving traffic on a highway in a big city — So I often wonder what people mean when they say they changed their mind.
 I wish that someday, I will have that answer to keep and to give away.
-Till then, I’ll run, and I hope I can collect a thousand and one songs to be on the soundtrack of my life or perhaps just my running playlist.
+Till then, I’ll run, and I hope I can collect a thousand and one songs to be on the soundtrack of my life, or perhaps just my running playlist.